drwl/annotaterb/CONTRIBUTING.md

 Contributions are welcome.

-If you would like to help make AnnotateRb better, here are some ways to contribute:
+If you would like to help make Annotaterb better, here are some ways to contribute:
   - by reporting any issues you come across while using the gem
   - helping other people who report issues
   - by refactoring any parts of the codebase